 Dr. Khorasani: Ideal patients are between 25-45 years of age, near their ideal body weight and wish to improve volume and texture of the buttocks.

-NB: What are some of the reasons your patients come in requesting this
+NB: What are some of the reasons your patients come in requesting this procedure?

 Dr. Khorasani: My patients desire a natural-looking improvement in their buttocks with minimal side effects.
 Typically, they’re young, athletic women (personal trainers, yoga instructors, etc.) who have lost fat in the upper pole of their buttocks due to vigorous exercise and caloric restrictions.
 They often feel that they have developed a more masculine contour of the buttocks and wish to restore the feminine curves in a fast, noninvasive manner with minimal downtime.
 Other patients complain of cellulite and stretch marks and simply wish to improve the skin texture and irregularity.

 NB: How long does recovery take?
 How long do results last?